fstarnaud/ozp-documentation-wiki/Developer_Setup.md

 ## Setup your development environment
 **Pre-requisite**
  * a text editor such as Atom - https://atom.io/
- * latest version of node
+ * latest version of node (at the time of writing this 5.5.0)
- * latest version of npm
+ * latest version of npm (at the time of writing this 3.3.12)

 These are the same steps for Center, HUD, Webtop and IWC.
 Just change the director for the different products